TikTok Influencer Marketing: How to Succeed in 2025

 Get in touch with an influencer marketing agency about working together on a TikTok campaign.
 This is especially true if they already run influencer marketing campaigns regularly — they've likely built relationships with some of the best creators in your niche!
 They can help you find the right people to partner with and give tips on what works best.

-We don’t recommend this long-term, though, as relationships with creators are meant to be yours.
+We don’t recommend this long-term, though, as influencer relationships are meant to be yours.
 But agencies can definitely help get you up to speed.
 Here are some agencies we recommend.

 To build your relationships in-house, consider using an influencer marketing platform like SARAL, where you find and manage influencers and creators without spending too much time looking for them.